Hi friends, in this article, I am explaining the vacuum circuit breaker working principle and construction and hoping you will like my article.

 - Due to the short gap and excellent recovery characteristics, these are very suitable for high speed switching industrial applications.

-- Due to least requirements of maintenance, these breakers are very suitable for rural areas.
+- Due to the least requirements of maintenance, these breakers are very suitable for rural areas.

-Thanks for reading about vacuum circuit breaker working principle and construction.
+Thanks for reading about “vacuum circuit breaker working principle and construction”.
+For more details, visit Wikipedia.